Diseases in Nigeria Africa - Welcome to the Nigeria health forum.

 However, sometimes their simple self-medication does not work.

 They take the first dose of anti-malarial and they still remain sick.
 Then they take the second dose and it still does not solve their health problems.
 They wait several days or weeks more to see if the situation will improve.
 When the situation does not improve, they finally seek help from a qualified medical doctor.
-But then, it may be too late.
+But then, many times, it may be too late.

 One 17 year old young man lost his life that way because his parents kept treating him for malaria.
 When he didn't get better after several tries, they finally took him to the hospital to see a doctor.
 At that time he was already dying.